Kaiepi/p6-PSBot/README.md

   * Str *avatar*

 The avatar the bot should use.
+Set to null if a random avatar should be used.

   * Str *host*